 Beverley has a responsive and experiential approach to art which, together with her abstract expressionism, creates a collection of individually unique works.
-Her paintings are related as a whole, not only by their acrylic medium, but by a layered and highly developed sense of colour, form and line - the interwoven relationships of which have been mastered during her now forty years of brushwork.
+Her paintings are related as a whole, not only by their acrylic medium, but by a layered and highly developed sense of colour, form and line - the interwoven relationships of which have been mastered during her now fifty years of brushwork.

 Scott, A., 2012